 Congratulations on both deciding to and being able to see the big, beautiful world on an intercity bus.
 This planet is full of adventure, both the good kind and the not-so-good.
-The key in life is to have more of the former kind of adventure and less of the latter.
+The key in life is to have more of the good kind of adventure and less of the bad.

-Part of having a good adventure is to emerge from the experience safely, wiser, and mentally richer.
+Yet even what seems to be a bad adventure can become good if you emerge from the experience safely, wiser, and mentally richer.

 Because the very nature of bus travel is more flexible, you’re going to need to be more flexible.